turingschool/backend-curriculum-site/module4/lessons/es5_vs_es6.md

 ### Declarations  with `var`, `let`, and `const`

 JavaScript can exhibit some strange behavior sometimes, especially in regards to variable assignment.
-In ES6, using you should generally not use `var`.
+In ES6, you should generally not use `var`.
 Instead, start with `const`.
-This will through a linting error if you try to reassign it.
+This will throw a linting error if you try to reassign it.
 If you decide this is behavior you want, change your original 'const' to 'let'.
 Check out this great [video](https://www.youtube.com/watch?v=sjyJBL5fkp8) for a more thorough and entertaining breakdown.

 Recap: always start with `const`, and only change to `let` if the variable should indeed be mutable.